Blog

 Menthol cigarettes are used at much higher rates by young people, racial and ethnic minority groups, LGBTQ+ people, and other subgroups.
 This is not by accident.

-Tobacco companies aggressively marketed menthol-flavored tobacco products to target populations.
+Tobacco companies aggressively marketed menthol-flavored tobacco products to certain populations.
 For example, tobacco companies marketed menthol cigarettes in Black communities, offering special discounts to hook new users.
 They also hijacked aspects of Black culture and sponsored events such as concerts and community events.

 These prominently featured menthol ads, and as a result, menthol cigarettes became an accepted part of many Black communities.
-These marketing tactics resulted in 85% of African-American smokers currently smoking menthol cigarettes.
+These marketing tactics resulted in 85% of African Americans who smoke currently smoking menthol cigarettes.

 How can EX Program help?